mgeduld/rulesoforder/README.md

 ME: You know, you're right.
 I said you should never force kids to do anything, but now that you bring up the dangers of playing in traffic, I realize that I didn't really think things through.
 You're right about that.
 (Pause.)
 Okay, let me try to rephrase what I believe.
 You have a point, but I don't think my argument is completely wrong.
 I just need to refine it.
 You see...

-I am also forbidden to simply switch, without comment, to a second argumnet when my opponent has toppled the first.
+I am also forbidden to simply switch, without comment, to a second argument when my opponent has toppled the first.

 What I can't do: